 For more information on offences and penalties, go to Individuals' offences.

-- provide true and correct information in the online form
+- provide true and correct information in the application form

 - provide any additional information the Department of Justice and Regulation requests regarding your application.
 If you fail to do this, your application will be considered ‘withdrawn’